skadio/balans/README.md

 ## License

-XXX is licensed under the [Apache License 2.0](LICENSE.md).
+mab_alns is licensed under the [Apache License 2.0](LICENSE.md).

 ## Installation
-xxx requires Python 3.6+ and can be installed from the provided wheel file.
+mab_alns requires Python 3.6+ and can be installed from the provided wheel file.

 1) Clone the repository (you can discard folders other than fidtone)
 2) Go to the fidtone directory